 Min.
-Size: 10,000 sf Max.
+Size: 10,000 sf

+Max.
 Size: 5 ac.

-Zones: TC-MU, TC-R
+Sub-districts: Both

 PLAYGROUND

 A playground is a formal or informal open space that accommodates recreational equipment for children.
 Playgrounds may be included within Greens and should contain an open shelter; paved areas for court games; and space for spontaneous play.
 Ideally, playgrounds should be located within one quarter mile of dwelling units.